 This research showed how animal models can predict patient response not just to a particular medicine, but to different combinations of therapy – a critical factor in cancer treatment.
 For example, animal studies with combinations of tamoxifen and aromatase inhibitors did not show any improvement over established treatments.

-Aromatase inhibitor therapy alone was shown to be the most effective4, and after clinical trials aromatase inhibitors were approved for use in patients with oestrogen-fuelled breast cancer.
-Later studies with patients showed that sequential treatment with tamoxifen and then the aromatase inhibitor exemestane improved survival rates for this type of breast cancer, and could save a further 1,300 lives a year in the
+Aromatase inhibitor therapy alone was shown to be the most effective16, and after clinical trials aromatase inhibitors were approved for use in patients with oestrogen-fuelled breast cancer.
+Later studies with patients showed that sequential treatment with tamoxifen and then the aromatase inhibitor exemestane improved survival rates for this type of breast cancer, and could save a further 1,300 lives a year in the UK alone17.

-The development of Herceptin was another a landmark in breast cancer research.
-In 2005, researchers reported a 50% fall in the rate of breast cancer recurrence after one year of treatment.6 This degree of benefit in early breast cancer was the largest reported since the introduction of tamoxifen.
+Herceptin was originally given after initial treatment of metastatic breast cancer to help to prevent the cancer from returning, but is now also applied to early-stage breast cancer.
+In 2005, researchers reported a 50% fall in the rate of breast cancer recurrence after one year of treatment22.
+This degree of benefit in early breast cancer was the largest reported since the introduction of tamoxifen.

 For more information, see this audio slideshow on Herceptin or download the Powerpoint file from here.

 5. Jordan, VC (2003) Tamoxifen: a most unlikely pioneering medicine Nature Reviews Drug Discovery 2, 205-213 doi:10.1038/nrd1031

 7. Lippman ME and Bolan G (1975) Oestrogen-responsive human breast cancer in long term tissue culture Nature 256, 592–593 (1975) doi:10.1038/256592a0